Canada bans the captivity of whales, dolphins and porpoises for entertainment

 You can read about our CAMMIC report here:

-This bill will lead to fines of up to CA $200,000 for breaking the law.
+Bill S-203 will lead to fines of up to CA $200,000 for breaking the law.
 This is a significant statement, reflecting the immense suffering cetaceans experience when kept in captivity for entertainment.

 While it does include an exception for animals currently captive and those needing care or rehabilitation, this bill is to phase out the captivity of whales, dolphins and porpoises for the purpose of public display and entertainment.